 Collect mature, dry seeds into double-bagged brown paper bags.
 Large collections can be made using plastic buckets and then transferred into bags.
+As discussed in Section 7 above, take care to prevent the collection and spread of non-target species.
 Specific information regarding collection and cleaning of target plants is detailed in Section 12.
 Do not collect in the early morning, before the dew has evaporated.
 Seed should be dry when collected.